Care Ibuprofen for Children Oral Suspension

 Undesirable effects may be minimised by using the lowest effective dose for the shortest duration necessary to control symptoms (see section 4.4).

-Patients with a history of bronchospasm, rhinitis or urticaria particularly associated with therapy with aspirin or other anti-inflammatory drugs.
+Patients who have previously shown hypersensitivity reactions (e.g. asthma, bronchospasm, rhinitis, angioedema or urticaria) particularly associated with therapy with aspirin or other anti-inflammatory drugs.

 Active or history of recurrent peptic ulcer/haemorrhage (two or more distinct episodes of proven ulceration or bleeding).